7 alternative day trips from Adelaide

 Once known as the sleepy city, Adelaide has rapidly developed into a vibrant and cosmopolitan state capital, offering a wealth of places to visit and things to do in and around the city.
 The famous Barossa Valley, the Adelaide Hills, Glenelg and Hahndorf are some of the most popular and well known sites for tourists visiting this region.
 However, there’s much more to see if you look past the famous destinations.

-The intention of this article is to show off and highlight some of the lesser known but equally interesting places to visit outside of the city.
+In this article we’re about to show off and highlight some of the lesser known but equally interesting day trips from Adelaide.
 If you’re coming from regional SA and heading for a city break this summer, opt for something a little different and try one of the following spots for your day trip from Adelaide.
 Alternatively, if you’re living in the city and hoping for a fun day out – we’ve got you!

 1. Port Adelaide